The Good News about the Dreaded Phrase “Competitive Pay”

 No one got into family medicine because they love debating the ins and outs of someone’s compensation.
 Candidates usually want to make more money but don’t want to poison the well.
 Practices want great physicians but don’t want to be held accountable for paying top dollar for someone unexperienced.
 The solution is to have a facilitated conversation.
 Speak with a specialized, independent recruiter that works in family medicine every day.

 A lot of job postings will claim to be competitive based on Medical Group Management Association (MGMA) guidelines.
 MGMA does have high quality information.
 There will always be doubts as to it’s validity.
-Be assured: their information is better than anyone else’s right now.**
+For a long time, they had the best information on compensation for family medicine physicians.
+Now it is the AAFP’s Career Benchmark Dashboard.
+MGMA’s information is still very, very good.

 If a practice tells you the percentile of MGMA they pay at, that has meaning.
 Being at or around the 50th percentile for MGMA means there are real numbers involved that they can actually be held accountable for.